taivu1998/GANime/README.md

 ## Download the dataset

-This project uses Anime Sketch Colorization Pair dataset from Kaggle.
+This project uses the Anime Sketch Colorization Pair dataset from Kaggle.
 To download the dataset, go to https://www.kaggle.com/ktaebum/anime-sketch-colorization-pair or run the following command (with Kaggle API installed):

 ```bash
 python utils/download_data.py